JJD0813/JJD0813/README.md

 ---

 Thanks for visiting my profile!
-Feel free to check out any of the project repositories listed above or reach out if you'd like to collaborate.
+Feel free to check out any of the project repositories or reach out if you'd like to collaborate.